 The book aims to be a valuable tool for anyone interested in putting compost heat recovery to work in their lives.
 It includes several lenghty case-study style reports including images and diagrams on projects we've helped with all over the world from Norway, Chile, Siberia, Canada and the US.

-Several univesity campus projects are detailed including the world's first compost-heated college dormitory at Evergreen State College in Washington State to the engineered Isobar system at the University of New Hampshire and a multi-year research project for greenhouse heating at the University of Vermont.
+Several university campus projects are detailed including the world's first compost-heated college dormitory at Evergreen State College in Washington State, the engineered Isobar system at the University of New Hampshire and a multi-year research project for greenhouse heating at the University of Vermont.